TakLee96/segment-anything/README.md

 3. reulst will show up in notebooks/eval/*result folder

 ## model names
-The list of possible models that can be model_name are :
+The list of possible models that can be model_name are (these are the models you can evaluate):
 1. `CLIP_+_SAM` (CLIP + SAM model)
 2. `clipseg_sam` (CLIPSeg + SAM model)
 3. `glip_sam` (GLIP + SAM model)